Oil trades near $70 a barrel on improving demand outlook

-LONDON (Reuters) -Oil prices firmed on Monday, with Brent trading near $70 a barrel, underpinned by the bright outlook for fuel demand growth in the next quarter, while investors looked ahead to the OPEC+ meeting this week to see how producers will respond.
+CALGARY, Alberta (Reuters) - Oil prices firmed on Monday, with Brent trading near $70 a barrel, underpinned by the bright outlook for fuel demand growth in the next quarter, while investors looked ahead to the OPEC+ meeting this week to see how producers will respond.

 U.S. and UK markets are closed on Monday due to public holidays.